 Jump to:

-- Enchilada sauce- I personally love Whole Foods' 365 brand red enchilada sauce because of the real food ingredients, however, you can use your favorite brand.
+- Enchilada sauce.
+I personally love Whole Foods' 365 brand red enchilada sauce for the flavor and the price, but use your favorite brand or make a homemade sauce.

 Instructions